maquinitas/maquinitas-manuals/README.md

 ## About

-All manuals for instruments are included as reference material, all copyright belongs to whoever has it, these manuals are included just for reference purposes.
+All manuals in this repository are included as reference material, all copyright belongs to whoever has it.

 ## Index